Leadership, MA Program of Study

 Curriculum and Course Schedule

 The MA in Leadership provides a supportive, challenging, and transformative learning experience to develop effective leadership needed in today's global world.
-Our curriculum consists of 8 courses, or modules.
+Our curriculum consists of sequential, integrated courses across six consecutive academic quarter calendar terms.
 These courses span theory, skills, and practical application in the area of coaching and facilitation.
 The area of emphasis takes leadership philosophy and practice that is right for you and your work, all within the liberal arts traditions of creative analytical thinking, shared inquiry, collaboration, service, social justice, and social responsibility.
-A sample cohort calendar provides the program flow.

-The 18-month program requirements include the completion of 8 courses (48 units) and submission of a learning portfolio.
+The 18-month program requirements include the completion of eight courses (48 units) and submission of a learning portfolio.

-Module I: Practice of Building a Learning Community
+LDSH 601: Practice of Building a Learning Community (4 Units)

 This course is an introduction and orientation to the MA in Leadership Program and establishes the foundation for success in the program in four distinct and interrelated ways.
 One, the course acquaints the student to key values, principles, concepts, practices and methods of the program.
 Two, it helps to facilitate the transition into graduate level study, as well as into learning in an adult serving blended in-person and online program.
 Three, the course enables students to develop important skills that enable effective engagement in the coursework, with learners in the cohort, and in learning and practicing leadership within and outside of the program.
 And four, the course begins the journey in which a collection of individual learners who enter the program with unique backgrounds, needs, and aspirations, and eventually develops into a community of learners.